DelroyGayle/KoolAIChess/README.md

 1. Create Heroku account.
 2. Create new project.
-3. Go into settings -> Config Var and add the fallowing:
+3. Go into settings -> Config Var and add the following:
     +  key by the name of *PORT* with the value of *8000*.<p>

 4. Include the following buildpacks:
     + Heroku/python
     + Heroku/nodejs
-    + Please note: the order is significant - the Python buildpack **must** appear before the NodeJs buildback.<br>One can use the mouse to drag the buildpacks into the correct order.<p>
+    + Please note: the order is significant - the Python buildpack **must** appear before the NodeJs buildpack.<br>One can use the mouse to drag the buildpacks into the correct order.<p>

 5. Regarding your project: